VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(338) Counting Bits.md

 ---
 ## Synthesis
 - ![[(338) Counting Bits 2026-08-10 17.30.03.excalidraw]]
-- [ ] How can I do this in linear time the problem?
+- [ ] How can I do this in linear time?
 What is the optimal solution?
 ### Approach 1
 ```python
 class Solution: